skggm/skggm/README.md

 If you would like to fork the pyquic bindings directly, use the Makefile provided in `inverse_covariance/pyquic`.

+This package requires the `lapack` libraries to by installed on your system.
+A configuration example with these dependencies and Anaconda 2 compatibility can be found [here](https://github.com/neuroquant/jf2016-skggm/blob/master/Dockerfile#L8-L10).

 ## Tests
 To run the tests, execute the following lines.